nabaztag2018/pynab/CONTRIBUTING.md

 ## How-to work with GitHub and Pull Requests

-You can develop directly on your rabbit (RasperryPi) that you have of course configured with ssh access (make sure you changed the default password).
+You can develop directly on your rabbit (Rasbperry Pi) that you have of course configured with ssh access (make sure you changed the default password).
 We use editors with SFTP support.